Sean Paul: 1994–2000: Early beginnings and rise to fame

 In 1994, Paul appeared in Carrot Jetter's music video "Nice Time".

 Zachary Harding told his brother, Jeremy, about a singer that he had heard perform live at a small open mic event in Kingston, who sounded a lot like dancehall deejay and toaster Super Cat.
 Jeremy eventually met the singer when Paul came by his studio to ask for some advice.
 During the meeting, Paul recorded a vocal over Harding's rhythm track and in the process created the song "Baby Girl".
 Jeremy subsequently became Paul's manager and producer.

 Paul began hanging out at the studio every day, and the pair collaborated on several more tracks.
 When they recorded "Infiltrate" they decided they had something good enough to get on the radio.
 As Paul started to attract local attention, Harding began looking after his affairs.
 He later told HitQuarters that his support of Paul's fledgling career initially led him assuming the roles of "DJ, manager, road manager, and security-guard".

-In 1997, Paul collaborated with singer Spanner Banner on the song "Ladies Man".

 Paul made a cameo appearance in the 1998 film Belly on stage performing.
 He made a successful collaboration with DMX and Mr. Vegas, "Top Shotter", to the soundtrack of the film.

 In 2000, Paul released his debut album, Stage One with VP Records.
 In the same year, Paul collaborated with Canadian rapper Kardinal Offishall and singer July Black on the song "Money Jane" from Offishall's album Quest for Fire: Firestater, Vol. 1.